garrandall/popular-music-data/tracks/i-m-confessin---that-i-love-you--frank-ifield.md

 If you do you know you'll grieve me
 For all in life on you depends

-Am i guessing that you really love me
+Am I guessing that you really love me
 Dreaming dreams of you in vain
-I'm confessin' that i love you
+I'm confessin' that I love you
 Over again.